Trump says he has begun arrangements for face-to-face meeting between Putin and Ukraine's Zelenskyy

 Trump's engagement with Zelenskyy had a strikingly different feel to their last Oval Office meeting in February.
 It was a disastrous moment that led to Trump abruptly ending talks with the Ukrainian delegation, and temporarily pausing some aid for Kyiv, after he and Vice President JD Vance complained that Zelenskyy had shown insufficient gratitude for U.S. military assistance.

-Zelenskyy at the start of the meeting presented a letter from his wife, Olena Zelenska, for Trump's wife, Melania.
-Trump hand-delivered a letter to Putin from the U.S. first lady urging him to consider the children impacted by the conflict and bring an end to the brutal 3 1/2 year war.
+At the start of Monday's meeting, Zelenskyy presented a letter from his wife, Olena Zelenska, for Trump's wife, Melania.
+Trump during the Alaska summit had hand-delivered a letter to Putin from the U.S. first lady urging him to consider the children impacted by the conflict and bring an end to the brutal 3 1/2 year war.

-Trump at one point needled Zelenskyy over Ukraine delaying elections.
-They had been scheduled for last year but were delayed because of the ongoing Russian invasion.
-Ukrainian law does not allow presidential elections to be held when martial law is in effect.

-Trump joked that a similar circumstance wouldn't play well in the U.S.

 “We’ll see in a certain period of time, not very far from now, a week or two weeks, we’re going to know whether or not we’re going to solve this or is this horrible fighting going to continue,” Trump said.

-The European leaders were left out of Trump's summit with Putin.
-They want to safeguard Ukraine and the continent from any widening aggression from Moscow.
-Many arrived at the White House with the explicit goal of protecting Ukraine’s interests — a rare show of diplomatic force.
+European leaders arrived in Washington looking to safeguard Ukraine and the continent from any widening aggression from Moscow.

 Ahead of Monday's meeting, Trump suggested that Ukraine could not regain Crimea, which Russia annexed in 2014, setting off an armed conflict that led to its broader 2022 invasion.

-"President Zelenskyy of Ukraine can end the war with Russia almost immediately, if he wants to, or he can continue to fight," Trump wrote Sunday night on social media.
-“Remember how it started.
-No getting back Obama given Crimea (12 years ago, without a shot being fired!), and NO GOING INTO NATO BY UKRAINE.
-Some things never change!!!”

-Zelenskyy responded with his own post late Sunday, saying, “We all share a strong desire to end this war quickly and reliably.”
-He said that “peace must be lasting,” not as it was after Russia seized Crimea and part of the Donbas in eastern Ukraine eight years ago, and “Putin simply used it as a springboard for a new attack.”
+Zelenskyy in his own post late Sunday, responded, “We all share a strong desire to end this war quickly and reliably.”
+He said “peace must be lasting,” not as it was after Russia seized Crimea and part of the Donbas in eastern Ukraine eight years ago and “Putin simply used it as a springboard for a new attack.”

 European heavyweights in Washington